cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 The `-e` option is very important as it compiles the code in place of the downloaded directories and in case of changes in the directory automatically makes them available to the installed version.
+This is naturally very important when developing in a team where you frequently update.

-This is naturally very important.
-It will take a while to install.
-On newer machines 1 minute, on older machines, it may take significantly longer.
-Please watch your system information if the install takes a long time.
+It will take a while for the install to complete.
+On newer machines it takes 1 minute, on older machines, it may take significantly longer.
+Please watch your system resource information if the install takes a long time.
+Make sure to terminate other resource hungry programs.
 After the installation is complete, you can then test if you have successfully installed it by issuing the following command:

 .. code:: bash

     cms help

-Not only will you see a list of commands, a directory ``~/.cloudmesh`` with some of cloudmesh's default configuration files will be installed.
+Not only will you see a list of commands, a directory `~/.cloudmesh` with some of cloudmesh's default configuration files will be installed.
 You will need to modify these files at some point.